Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 In this recipe, the water in the cucumber dissolves and absorbs some of the salt block.
 Not enough that it will cause any issues with the block but just enough to give the appetizer a bit more seasoning.
 It is important to pull back the amount of salt that you are using in your recipe if it will be served using a salt block.

 They are also nice because they aren't commonly used and they do create a unique presentation.
-The beautiful pink and white coloring compliments many cold appetizers like sushi, shrimp cocktail and raw vegetables.
+The beautiful pink and white coloring complements many cold appetizers like sushi, shrimp cocktail, and raw vegetables.
 They are definitely a conversation piece worth considering if you want something different and unusual in your food presentation.

 Lastly, another reason that I chose the salt block for this and many other cold appetizers that I serve is because it does help keep the food cold.
 The block can be chilled in the refrigerator for a few hours before serving time and it stays cold for hours after being removed from the refrigerator.
 Your food is sitting on a cold surface which will help keep it cool for a longer period of time.